bevyengine/rfcs/rfcs/79-minimal-fragmenting-relationships.md

 	.remove_pair::<Relationship>(target_entity_b);
 ```

-Since each pair is a unique component you can also add multiple entities with the same relationship type, as well as use APIs to access and query for them:
+Since each pair is a unique component you can also add multiple target entities with the same relationship type, as well as use APIs to access and query for them:
 ```rust
 #[derive(Component)]
 struct Eats {}